 - Swiss Government Excellence Scholarships for Foreign Students

 - IO- MBA Program Scholarships at University of Geneva

 Many leading academic institutions in Switzerland allow students to pursue studies even without qualifying the IELTS exam.
 This advantage often acts as a crowd-puller when it comes to choosing the study abroad destination.
 To avail IELTS waiver at the institutions of Switzerland, it is important for the students to prove their efficiency in the English language after the intermediate level.
 To study in Switzerland without IELTS, candidates may be asked to pursue a short term course or certification program.

 Thus, Switzerland is home to many internationally reputed institutions that are well-known for their academic and research excellence.
-If you are all geared to pursue higher studies in the heart of Europe but don’t know where to start, our Leverage Edu experts are here to guide you throughout the application process, sorting out visa procedures and accommodation-related issues thus ensuring that your dream to study in Switzerland becomes a sure-shot reality.
+If you are all geared to pursue higher studies in the heart of Europe but don’t know where to start, our study abroad experts are here to guide you throughout the application process, sorting out visa procedures and accommodation-related issues thus ensuring that your dream to study in Switzerland becomes a sure-shot reality.